Merrick Zwarenstein, MBBCh, MSc, PhD

 Office: PHFM 2141

-He has helped to bring together partners from over a dozen countries, half of them low or middle income, in a number of European Union funded programmes to promote the conduct and use of health systems research, especially pragmatic randomised trials in healthcare decision-making.
-As well as supporting the development of more than 20 research projects, many of which have been published, this group also produced a number of tools for health services researchers, including web based training tools for randomized trials.
-This network is helping to establish, in Africa and in Latin America, a tradition and capacity in HSR.
+He has helped to bring together partners from over a dozen countries to promote the conduct and use of health systems research, especially pragmatic randomised trials in healthcare decision-making.
+As well as supporting the development of many research projects, he also led the production of a number of tools for health services researchers, including web based training tools for randomized trials and two new and widely used guidelines for the design and the reporting of pragmatic randomized trials.
+These have been cited over 1000 times and are widely regarded as the standard descriptions of the pragmatic approach to randomized trial design.